Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 You can do basic stuff like manipulating files and folders and their contents.

-You can also do more complex stuff like managing a projects dependencies.
+You can also do more complex stuff like managing a project's dependencies.
 Or debug, test, and build your projects.

 I would say that whatever you can do in a GUI application, you can do with the terminal.